StackMCP

 }

 No API keys.
-The server communicates with the local Docker daemon via the Docker socket.
+Communicates with the local Docker daemon via the Docker socket.

 Kubernetes MCP -- Cluster Management Without kubectl Gymnastics